-When the National Popular Vote (NPV) was before the 124th Legislature, the League testified neither for nor against.
+When the National Popular Vote (NPV) was before the 124th Legislature (2009-2010), the League testified neither for nor against.
 When it was reintroduced in the 126th Legislature (2012), we were able to use the new national position to testify in support (LWVME testimony, LD 511).
-We supported it again in the 128th Legislature (LWVME testimony, LD 156).
+We supported it again in the 128th Legislature (LWVME testimony, LD 156) in 2017.
 But the bill failed both times.
-It was introduced again in 2019 with backing from a strong coalition and professional lobbying support (LWVME testimony, LD 816).
+It was introduced again in 2019 with backing from a strong coalition and professional lobbying support (LWVME testimony, LD 816 and LD 418).
 After much procedural wrangling and close vote counting, the bill was narrowly defeated by one vote in the House.